-- 1. The owner has violated any obligation under the HAP contract for the dwelling unit, - including the owner's obligation to maintain the unit to HQS standards, including any standards the Authority has adopted in this policy. - 2.
-The owner has violated any obligation under any other housing assistance payments contract under Section 8 of the 1937 Act (42 U.S.C.
-1437f).
+1. The owner has violated any obligation under the HAP contract for the dwelling unit,Adopted by the BHA Board of Commissioners 4/12/2022Chapter 15 - Page 3 including the owner's obligation to maintain the unit to HQS standards, including any standards the Authority has adopted in this policy.

-- 3. The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program. - 4.
+- 2. The owner has violated any obligation under any other housing assistance payments contract under Section 8 of the 1937 Act (42 U.S.C.
+1437f). - 3.
+The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program. - 4.
 The owner has failed to comply with regulations, the mortgage or note, or the regulatory agreement for projects with mortgages insured by HUD or loans made by HUD. - 5.
 The owner has engaged in drug trafficking.